top of page

 Focus on cosmetic updates.
 New fixtures.
 Fresh grout.
 Updated lighting.
 Replace dated vanities.
 Keep the layout intact.

-South Plympton buyers want clean and functional.
+South Plympton buyers want clean, functional homes.
 They don't pay a premium for spa bathrooms.

 One Towers Terrace property spent $18,000 on a complete bathroom gut.
 Buyers didn't value it higher than the home with a $3,500 cosmetic refresh.